JacoboLansac/audits/solo/soar-review.md

 #### Proof of concept

 - User purchases $10000 worth of SOAR
-- The Minter contract only has 9000 worth of SOAR in balance
+- The Minter contract only has 9000 worth of SOAR in the balance
 - The locking period passes
-- The user attempts to claim his $10000 worth of SOAR, but transaction reverts
+- The user attempts to claim his $10000 worth of SOAR, but the transaction reverts

 #### Mitigation